I see my mother in the way I always have .... Dotty is the same person I have known for my entire life.

 Even when Dotty was pretty far along I noticed she could still get some of the 3 letter words in the crossword puzzle.
 By examining this I realized there was still a lot of information in Dotty's brain.
 The answers to the questions she could get were always about the distant past.

-So while they often write, don't ask a person living with dementia if they remember.
 It is actually a good idea to ask them to remember the past.
 You might try by asking - where did you go to first grade.

 Dotty startled me when she answering that question correctly in 2010 when she had already scored a very low 14 on the MMSE.
 Dotty was in first grade in 1922.